enderphan94/NIST-Statistical-Test-Suite/README.md

     ```

 3. Several of the generators seem to generate `igamc: UNDERFLOW` errors over and over during the test.
 These are all generators that fail the tests, so I assume it's due to insufficient randomness.
 The message comes from function `cephes_igamc()` in file `cephes.c`; this is used many places, and I've not tracked down which test is causing this.

+This causes due to the data format.
+The NIST STS is designed to analyze binary sequences (streams of bits), not sequences of integers.
+Writing 32-bit unsigned integers to a binary file does not produce the required bitstream format for the NIST tests.
+Thus, we need to change the way it generates the random numbers which should be the streams of bits.